Uganda

 Cultural cooperation

-In Koja and Nyabyeya, in the consular district of the Embassy of Poland in Nairobi, there are two cementaries of Polish Siberians deported by the Soviet Union from Eastern Borderlands to Siberia in the years 1940-41, and then, after the creation of the Army of General Władysław Anders, arrived to East Africa.
-In Nyabyeya, apart from the cementary, there is also a church built by the Polish Siberians, there are houses that were once part of the Polish community camp, and currently are taken over by the local population.
-The Embassy takes care of memorial sites in Uganda, in Koja we traditionally carry out development cooperation projects – we support the expansion of the Health Center, which was built on the initiative of Polish refugees and opened in November 2017.
-The Health Center in Koja is named after Polish Siberians.
-We regurarly organize occasional meetings and cultural events in Uganda.
-In November 2017 the Polish Embassy in Nairobi organized a conference dedicated to the Siberians in Uganda and the current situation of the refugees in Uganda.
-In 2018 the Ugandan Polonia met with Minister Kempa during her visit to this country.
+In Koja and Nyabyeya, within the consular district of the Embassy of Poland in Nairobi, there are two cemeteries of Polish Siberians deported by the Soviet Union from the Eastern Borderlands to Siberia in 1940-41, and then, after the creation of the Army of General Władysław Anders, who came to East Africa.
+In Nyabyeya, in addition to the cemetery, there is also a church built by Polish Siberians, and there are also preserved houses that were once part of the Polish camp and have now been taken over by the local population.
+The facility takes care of memorial sites in Uganda, and in Koja we also traditionally implement development cooperation projects - we support the expansion of the Health Center in Koja, built on the initiative of Polish refugees and opened in November 2017, named after Polish Siberians.
+In Uganda, we regularly organize special meetings and cultural events.
+On November 12 2024 , the day after the solemn celebration of Independence Day, the first Polish-Ugandan Economic Seminar was held in Kampala, organized by the Embassy of the Republic of Poland in Nairobi in cooperation with the Honorary Consulate of the Republic of Poland in Kampala and the PAIH Foreign Trade Office in Nairobi.
+The event was attended by delegates from several Polish companies representing, among others: sectors: agriculture, food, energy, IT, transport, as well as several dozen representatives of Ugandan business and administration.

-In 2018 cooperation was established between the Wincenty Pola Higher School of of Social and Natural Sciences in Lublin and the International Health Science University in Kampala, in the field of paramedical education, within the framework of the EU Erasmus+ programme.
-It provides for study visits of the academic staff and exchange of students on the basis of scholarship benefits.
-In 2017 researchers at Makerere University in Kampala participated in the global conference of librarians in Wrocław.
-There is growing interest in studying in Poland among citizens of Uganda, every year more than dozen people take up studies in our country on a fee basis.
-No Polish citizen is currently studying in Uganda.
+In 2018, cooperation was established between the Higher School of Social and Natural Sciences Wincenty Pol in Lublin and the International Health Sciences University in Kampala, in the field of education in paramedical professions, under the EU Erasmus+ program.
+It provides for study visits of academic staff and student exchanges on the basis of scholarship benefits.
+In 2017, academic staff of Makerere University in Kampala participated in the world conference of librarians in Wrocław.
+There is a growing interest in studying in Poland among Ugandan citizens, every year several dozen people undertake studies in our country on a paid basis.
+There are currently no Polish citizens studying in Uganda.

 Recognition of academic qualifications